 PHASE RESPONSIBILITY Response (continued) communications to staff are mirrored on the Web so that those who need to reference them or have additional questions have that information at their fingertips.
 If email and the intranet are compromised, critical staff information is duplicated on the agency's public Website. d.
 Office Preparations email: In the event of a hurricane or other widespread weather event staff in each affected office are sent instructions on how to protect state assets, including computers, files and records. e.
 IT inspection of equipment: Prior to staff returning to offices which have been closed due to damage, IT staff inspects equipment to ensure it is safe to use.
-Affected Contractor Protocol: At any time, a disaster could impact the welfare and/or business operation of a contractor, PEI will follow the following protocol: 1.
-The program specialist (back-up personnel would be program lead or program division administrator for that contract) will make every effort to contact that operation to ascertain their status within 24 hours of the event.
-PEI staff should determine: a) Extent of impact, such as contractor staff that are impacted, the operation's structural damage and other similar impact. b) Extent of the service affect to clients, including any inability to provide services, possible numbers of clients unable to serve, severity of impact on clients and other similar impact.
+Affected Contractor Protocol: Any time, a disaster could impact the welfare and/or business operation of a contractor, PEI will follow the following protocol: The program specialist (back-up personnel would be program lead or program division administrator for that contract) will make every effort to contact that operation to ascertain their status within 24 hours of the event.
+PEI staff should determine: Extent of impact, such as contractor staff that are impacted, the operation's structural damage and other similar impact.
+Extent of the service effect to clients, including any inability to provide services, possible numbers of clients unable to serve, severity of impact on clients and other similar impact.
 2. The program specialist will escalate this information to their direct supervisor to determine next steps to be taken.
 Things to take into consideration: a.
 Does PEI need to give formal approval for any adaptations to service or supports provided to a community? b.
-Does PEI's executive leadership or the DFPS executive leadership need to be made immediately aware of any issues related to the disaster circumstances? c.
-Does the PEI executive leadership or the DFPS executive leadership need to conduct any outreach and/or communication to a contractor? d.
-Does there need to be some sort of PEIRS data entry accommodation?
+Does PEI's executive leadership or DFPS executive leadership need to be made immediately aware of any issues related to the disaster circumstances? c.
+Does PEI's executive leadership or DFPS executive leadership need to conduct any outreach and/or communication to a contractor? d.
+Does there need to be some sort of PEI Reporting System (PEIRS) data entry accommodation?

-PHASE RESPONSIBILITY PHASE Response (continued) e.
-Does there need to be some sort of PEIRS invoicing accommodation? f.
+PHASE RESPONSIBILITY f.
 Does there need to be a plan to work with the contractor if the service delivery is impacted?
 3. The program specialist will document any recommended next steps (actions to be completed) in an email summary and receive approval from their direct supervisor.
 4. The action steps should be distributed to all key parties for approval.
 At a minimum this should include the contract manager assigned to the contractor and the division administrator of Research and Evaluation.
 Depending on the action required, the program specialist will obtain proper approval, which can include cross team staff and different levels of leadership.
 5. The program specialist will monitor completion of the steps/actions frequently, updating the status and/or modifying and adding any additional steps/actions needed.
-6. The program specialist and contract manager will determine a plan to conduct regular check-ins, depending on the severity and nature of the disaster, with their contractor(s) until the disaster event emergency passes.
-7. At any time during the monitoring of the action steps, information needs to be escalated, the program specialist or contract manager will inform their direct supervisor.
+The program specialist and contract manager will determine a plan to conduct regular check-ins, depending on the severity and nature of the disaster, with their contractor(s) until the disaster event emergency passes.
+Any time during the monitoring of the action steps that, information needs to be escalated, the program specialist or contract manager will inform their direct supervisor.
 The supervisor will determine if the information needs to be escalated up the chain of command.
-8. Final summary status will be compiled by the program specialist to report to their direct supervisor who determines whether or not it requires escalation and/or distribution to other key staff.9.
+Final summary status will be compiled by the program specialist to report to their direct supervisor who determines whether or not it requires escalation and/or distribution to other key staff.
 Disaster documents will be filed in a created share drive folder for the specific disaster event.